-Using the same assumptions detailed in Section 2.1, we analyzed the Boot8 to determine if the residential capacity is substantially equivalent to the amount of buildable residential land removed.
+Using the same assumptions detailed in Section 2.1, we analyzed the Boot to determine if the residential capacity is substantially equivalent to the amount of buildable residential land removed.
 The areas proposed to be removed from the UGB are subject to the Vernonia Local Wetland Inventory.
 In Vernonia, wetlands are protected by Title 9-06 Development in Wetlands.
 This wetlands ordinance prohibits almost all new development in wetlands.
 New structures are prohibited, therefore, wetlands within Vernonia are not considered "buildable land" and not included in buildable land calculations.
-Winterbrook conducted a preliminary off-site wetland determination within the Boot to determine if there were areas that were characteristic of wetlands and therefore likely to be protected by Vernonia's wetland ordinance if the Boot was brought into the UGB.
+Winterbrook conducted a preliminary off-site wetlands and therefore likely to be protected by Vernonia's wetland ordinance if the Boot was brought into the UGB.
 A detailed methodology and findings are found in Appendix E. Winterbrook found that there are likely 8.1 acres of wetlands within the Boot, for the purposes of this analysis, this area is not considered "buildable land".